CraigWoodcock/AWS-CCP-Platform-Engineer-Learning-Pathway/Elastic-Load-Balancing-and-Auto-Scaling-Groups/Auto-Scaling-Groups/README.md

 ## Terminating the ASG and EC2 Instances

 When terminating, we must delete the ASG first and then the load balancer before we can terminate the EC2's.
-This is because the ASG and Load balancer will try to spin up Instancs to replace the terminated instances.
+This is because the ASG and Load balancer will try to spin up Instances to replace the terminated instances.